 The point to watch out for, however, is this.
 You can knock yourself out doing exercises to tone any muscle group you choose – abs, buttocks and thighs included.
 You can even end up with the best toned muscles on the planet.

-So at the risk of playing what sounds like the same old tune, the way to a great looking body is through good quality cardio exercise (forget the targeted fat loss gimmicks), and an appropriate resistance training routine targeting all-over muscle development, but focusing on any areas that you choose.
+So at the risk of playing what sounds like the same old tune, the way to a great looking body is through good quality exercise (forget the targeted fat loss gimmicks) with an appropriate resistance training routine targeting all-over muscle development, but focusing on any areas that you choose.

 This common-sense approach to exercise will produce for you what the marketing crowd refer to as flattening, firming and toning.